 (1) Charges for services provided must be clearly reflected on a company receipt and a copy shall be provided to the customer.
 The receipt must include the following information:

 (d) transportation, administration, fuel surcharge, and storage fees charged;

 (g) license plate of the towed vehicle;

 (h) make, model, Vehicle Identification Number, and year of the towed vehicle;

 (i) start and end time with total hours for services provided; and

 (j) the date vehicle was retrieved from tow yard or other storage area.

-(4) A Tow Truck Motor Carrier may charge up to but not exceeding the approved tow rate, based upon the type of non-consent tow, as indicated in the Towing Fee Schedule published online at http://www.udot.utah.gov/main/f?p=100:pg:0:::1:T,V:396.
+(1) A tow truck motor carrier may charge up to but not exceed the approved tow rate, based upon the type of non-consent tow, as indicated in the Towing Fee Schedule published online at http://www.udot.utah.gov/main/f?p=100:pg:0:::1:T,V:396.

 (a) An additional 15% of the fee for tow truck service may be charged if the towed vehicle is used in the transportation of materials found to be hazardous for the purposes of and in accordance with the Hazardous Materials Transportation Act and which require the motor vehicle to be placarded under the Hazardous Materials Regulations, 49 CFR Part 172, subpart F.